chrisgrieser/nvim-origami/README.md

 - Pause folds while searching, restore folds when done with searching.
   (Normally, folds are opened when you search for some text inside a fold, and *stay* open afterward.)
 - Remember folds across sessions.
+(Note that this uses `mkview` and thus also saves the current directory and the cursor position.)

 ## Installation